 Struggles of a Working Mom

 Being a working mom, I’ve had to give up a lot of my ideals on how this whole motherhood thing would shake out.
 I recently talked about my botched birth plan, and my struggle to breastfeed my son, so I feel like I came into this feeling like a bit of a failure already.
-But being a working mom just trying to juggle baby and career meant I had to give up a lot of control.
+But being a working mom just trying to juggle my sons and career meant I had to give up a lot of control.
 Like, a lot.
 And that’s a damn hard thing for a Type A person to do.

-But here’s my ask.
-While I try to maintain some confidence in how I’m doing with this daily struggle, I just hope that we can all recognize that we don’t all have to do motherhood the same.
-It’s hard enough to physically balance work and mothering, we don’t need the criticism from others who decide to run their homes or lives differently.
+But here’s my ask: While I try to maintain some confidence in how I’m doing with this daily struggle, I just hope that we can all recognize that we don’t all have to do motherhood the same.
+It’s hard enough to physically balance work and mothering, so we don’t need the criticism from others who decide to run their homes or lives differently.
 I would love if we could call a truce.
 It would be nice if moms (and dads) could support one another, wherever they are in their parenthood journey.
-Both stay at home moms could enjoy their time at home, and working moms could just enjoy their own little juggle.
+Both stay-at-home moms could enjoy their time at home, and working moms could just enjoy their own little juggle.
 I recognize how hard that is given we’re probably all questioning the deal we cut at least a million times each day.
 I mean, we’re all giving up something, or different percentages of things.
 But let’s cut each other some slack and recognize that it’s not easy for any of us.
 There is no right way, or even better way.
 Just a good enough way for you.